 What feedback will I receive?

-It is a requirement of these programs that you will be provided with a written report providing information on:
+It is a requirement of these programs that a referring GP or mental health professional will be provided with a written report providing information on:

 - Assessments carried out